 Be aware of your situation.

 If you work past age 65 all the rules regarding open enrollment change and you will only have 60 days from your Medicare Part B effective date to apply for a Part C Medicare Advantage Plan or Part D prescription drug plan.
 If you miss this enrollment opportunity you will have to wait until the next Annual Enrollment Period (AEP) October 15 to December 7 and your plan will be effective January 1st.
-You will also likely pay a penalty for the period of time you are eligible for part D prescription drug coverage but did not have.
+You will also likely pay a penalty for the period of time you are eligible for part D prescription drug coverage but did not have it.
 Please feel free to call anytime for a more detailed explanation.

 If you continue working.